🤓How To Automate Keyword Research with Google Autosuggest

 print(e)

 Hence, we make sure the next scraping is backed with a suitable parsing task with Urllib.
-In the interim, you can make a call to Google Index so you will be able to submit a search query.
+In the interim, you can make a call to Google Index.
+This way, you will be able to submit a search query.

 def get_results(query):